 As you start this week, possibly looking into a tunnel called A Busy Holiday Week, may you find the courage to enjoy the everyday little bits that aren’t, in fact, holiday at all.
 May you relish the regular, and be brave enough to call is just as sacred as the twinkle lights and the nativity scene on the shelf.

 For some reason this year, I’m finding it hard to take in Holiday Stuff beyond small doses at a time.
-I’ve never once thought of myself as a Scrooge, and yet I feel this inner ache in me to keep Christmas in a quieter way this year—less Pinteresty, less gumdroppy, and more of an acknowledgement that December 25, for all intents and purposes, is an ordinary day where we just so happen to thank God for a very unordinary event in history.
+I’ve never once thought of myself as a Scrooge, and yet I feel this inner ache in me to keep Christmas in a quieter way this year—less Pinteresty, less gumdroppy, and more of an acknowledgment that December 25, for all intents and purposes, is an ordinary day where we just so happen to thank God for a very unordinary event in history.

 Don’t get me wrong; I enjoy the flavored coffee drinks and Elf, and I’m not one to shy away from Christmas music.
 But the past few days, I’ve been quite thankful for my plain, black coffee that greets me like an old friend each morning, and the “regular” music in my earbuds when I need a break from happy elves.